Main Content

 • IS is the saturation current.

-• Tm1 is the temperature at which the diode parameters are specified, as defined by the Measurement temperature parameter value.
+• Tm1 is the temperature at which you specify the diode parameters by using the Measurement temperature parameter value.

 When (qV / NkTm1) > 80, the block replaces eqVNkTm1 with (qV / NkTm1 – 79)e80, which matches the gradient of the diode current at (qV / NkTm1) = 80 and extrapolates linearly.
 When (qV / NkTm1) < –79, the block replaces eqVNkTm1 with (qV / NkTm1 + 80)e–79, which also matches the gradient and extrapolates linearly.
 Typical electrical circuits do not reach these extreme values.
 The block provides this linear extrapolation to help convergence when solving for the constraints during simulation.